-Both the iPhone and iPad were game changers, quickly mimicked by their competition.
-But long before either of these products saw the light of day, there a was a vision.
+Both the iPhone and iPad were game-changers, quickly mimicked by their competition.
+But long before either of these products saw the light of day, there was a vision.
 And that vision was given form through a vision-video.

 In 1987, Apple released the Knowledge Navigator video.
 This video foreshadows a technological future that in many ways, we already take for granted as here or on its way.
 The demonstration of this technology unfolds in the mundane portrayal of professor, Michael Brafford, planning his day.

 To quote Bud Colligan, Apple’s Director of Higher Education Marketing, 1985 – 1988,

 "The video simulated an intelligent personal agent, video chat, linked databases and shared simulations, a digital network of university libraries, networked collaboration, and integrated multimedia and hypertext, in most cases, decades before they were commercially available."

 I suppose you could argue that long before this video, there was the Star Trek television series and before that, the movie 2001: A Space Odyssey.
 Both great pieces of science fiction — forward-thinking and innovative in their own right.
 The key difference in my mind is the writers of these programs were not setting out to create the future they imagined.
 Apple was —and in many ways has.

 If you haven't seen the Knowledge Navigator video, it's worth watching.
 Keep in mind, this was produced eight years before the advent of the World-Wide-Web (www) and something like 10 years before Google came into existence.